cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

-The recommended way to setup HTTPS is by using setting up [API Gateway](../api-gateway.md) because it is easier, faster, and enables you to use API Gateway features such as rate limiting.
-This guide is only recommended if HTTPS is required but API Gateway doesn't support your use case due to limitations such as a 29 second request timeout.
+The recommended way to setup HTTPS is using [API Gateway](../api-gateway.md) because it is easier, faster, and enables you to use API Gateway features such as rate limiting.
+This guide is only recommended if HTTPS is required but API Gateway doesn't support your use case due to limitations such as the 29 second request timeout.

-This guide will demonstrate how to set up a dedicated subdomain in AWS Route 53 and SSL certificate using AWS Certificate Manager.
-By the end of this guide, you will have a Cortex cluster with APIs accessible via `https://<your-subdomain>`.
+This guide will demonstrate how to create a dedicated subdomain in AWS Route 53 and use SSL certificate provisioned by AWS Certificate Manager (ACM) to support HTTPS traffic to Cortex APIs.
+By the end of this guide, you will have a Cortex cluster with APIs accessible via `https://<your-subdomain>/<api-endpoint>`.

 You must own a domain and be able to modify its DNS records.